top of page

 The “Work-for-Hire” Trap

 Kirby’s contributions were made under what the comic book industry called “work-for-hire” agreements.
-This legal classification—standard in publishing, advertising, and media—meant that anything he created while under contract belonged entirely to the company, not to him.
+This legal classification, which is standard in publishing, advertising, and media, meant that anything he created while under contract belonged entirely to the company, not to him.

 These contracts were standard in the Golden and Silver Ages of comics (roughly 1938–1970s).
 Artists and writers were viewed not as co-creators, but as freelancers executing assignments, regardless of how transformative or original their work was.
 In Kirby’s case, this meant that: